risingwavelabs/filechannel/DESIGN.md

 segment.3    # read-write, offset [3003,)
 ```

 The last file is the one where new data appended.
 Preceding files are all read-only.
-Sequence of files in order formed the whole space of the channel.
-Therefore, GC could be segment (file) based.
-Once a segment is entirely within the GC interval, then the GC worker could remove it.
+Sequence of files in order formed
+the whole space of the channel.
+Therefore, GC could be segment based.
+Once a segment is entirely within the GC interval,
+then the GC worker could remove it.

 Each file should have a header recording the following information: